publiccodenet/about/activities/documentation/writing-indexes.md

 ### Resources and guides

 This section lists the resources and guides that are available under this topic or in this folder.
+Resource and guide titles should be as self explanatory as possible.
+Titles can be accompanied by a brief comment.

+Most index pages don't require further reading.

 ### Example indices